Learn how to create an XDM schema for mobile app events.

 In this lesson, you will:

-Log into the Adobe Experience Cloud.
+Log in to the Adobe Experience Cloud.

 Make sure you are in the Experience Platform sandbox you are using for this tutorial.

-Select Schemas under Data Management.
+Select Schemas under Data Management in the left rail.

 You are now on the main schemas page and are presented with a list of any existing schemas.
 You can also see tabs corresponding to the core building blocks of a schema: